How to Prioritize Product Features: Popular Strategies and Prioritization Frameworks

 To achieve Kano results, provide your surveyed audience with a list of carefully selected questions on their attitude towards specific product functionality or its absence.
 I.e., you'll have to ask how they feel if this or that feature would or wouldn't be present by giving a choice, for instance:

-Put the answers on a matrix and make conclusions according to the collected answers.
+Put the answers on a matrix and draw conclusions according to the collected answers.
 It can signal the importance of having a feature or, on the contrary, that it isn’t worth the time.

-The scorecard method is commonly used for feature screening.
+The scorecard method is another product prioritization framework that's commonly used for feature screening.
 It implies:

 The criteria can include business value, development complexity, urgency, user experience, or anything you believe matters.

-For instance, you can have three relevant features listed in the "boosting mobile conversion" theme.
+For instance, your product prioritization scorecard can have three relevant features listed in the "boosting mobile conversion" theme.
 How do you decide which of them to put in production first?
 Think about the criteria that can help you evaluate the given features and put them in columns in a table.
-Then assign each feature a score based on the maximum weight it can get per every category according to its impact.
+Then, assign each feature a score based on the maximum weight it can get per every category according to its impact.
 The weight can reflect how important a category is overall.
 Finally, calculate the resulting priority score, ranking your features (in this example, from 1st to 3rd place).

 Opportunity Scoring